 Places of Interest

-La Caleta is at the far end of the promenade that spans over 6 miles of Tenerife's southern resorts, right to the foot of Mount Guaza, a blockade of cliffs at the southernmost point of Tenerife.
+La Caleta is at the far end of the promenade that spans over 9½ kilometres, to the foot of Mount Guaza, at the southernmost point of Tenerife.
 If you have the energy it is an excellent walk.
 This promenade, known to the local Brits as the Geranium Walk, gives you easy access to some of Tenerife's most popular places.

 The next resort along from La Caleta, Playa del Duque, is worth a visit.
 This whole area is the essence of chic, stylish, expensive and exclusive.
 A strange rock formation with a tiny mysterious castle on top acts as a natural barrier between Playa del Duque and the rest of the world, adding a further air of exclusivity.
 Browse the top boutiques or enjoy a coffee in the sunshine.

 Make sure you have time for a visit to Mount Teide National Park with its dramatic volcanic landscape and unique plant life.
 Ride up in the cable car close to the summit and enjoy the spectacular views from over 3,000 metres altitude.
 Another unmissable experience is a catamaran excursion from Puerto Colón to see the local whales and dolphins!